 Epsom Bath Salts

-One of the best ways to enjoy your Kindle and your Kindle Unlimited Plan is to carve some time for yourself and have a long luxurious bath.
+One of the best ways to enjoy your Kindle and your Kindle Unlimited Plan is to have a long luxurious bath.

-Combine this with any (Ahava) moisturising product and you end up feeling refreshed with skin as smooth as silk.
+Combine this with any (Ahava) moisturising product and you end up feeling refreshed – and your skin will be as smooth as silk.

 Avoid: If you tend to splash around in the bath.
 Bath salts will sting your eyes.
 And also, destroy your walls if you’re using hygroscopic paint like Earthborn Claypaint.
 Ask us how we know. 😀